 "Nah, I got this.
 Let me try the mallet..."

-He wrenched out the knife, and picked up a wooden hammer from the table.
-That time, he pressed the knifepoint against the surface as he would a chisel, raising the hammer for a decisive blow.
+He wrenched out the knife and picked up a wooden hammer from the table.
+That time, he pressed the knifepoint against the surface as he would a chisel and raised the hammer for a decisive blow.

-Jake struck, and the knife plunged into the leathery shell.
+Dad struck and the knife plunged into the leathery shell.
 "Got it!"
-Dropping the hammer, he cut a bigger opening.
+Dropping the hammer, he grabbed the knife handle with his right and cut to the side.

 A jet of sickly ichor sprayed out from the opening and into his face.